engeniousio/orchestrator-docs/docs/setup-orchestrator.md

             Timeout for Test: Sift will abort execution of a test case after this number of seconds.
         </li>
         <li>
-            Path to the application APK: SIFT uses test-without-build command so we need to locate .xctestrun file.
+            Path to the application APK: Path to an APK containing a debug build of your application under test (usually it is built with `./gradlew :app:assembleDebug` command).
         </li>
         <li>
-            Path to the androidTest APK: Where would you like to see the results?
+            Path to the androidTest APK: Path to an APK that contains your tests (usually it is built with `./gradlew :app:assembleDebugAndroidTest` command)
         </li>
         <li>
-            Report Title: You can optionally add the script to execute before the test run.
+            Report Title: Title to use for a generated HTML report.
         </li>
         <li>
-            Report Subtitle: You can optionally add the script to execute after the test run.
+            Report Subtitle: Optional subtitle to use for a generated HTML report.
         </li>
     </ul>
   </TabItem>